callstack/repack/README.md

 If you encounter such situation, and you need to get the precise stack trace, you can do a full reload and reproduce the error or `console.log`/`console.error` call.

+#### 3. React DevTools don't work with Hot Module Replacement / React Refresh

+The issue was reported here: [facebook/react#20377](https://github.com/facebook/react/issues/20377).
+Because we use similar solutions to implement React Refresh, we are affected by the same issue.

+For now the workaround is to temporarily disable HMR when debugging with Flipper or React DevTools, then switching it back when Flipper/React DevTools are disconnected.

 ## Made with ❤️ at Callstack